 "Reporting Party and Responding Party": For situations involving sexual or gender-based harassment, misconduct, and violence, a student who is the alleged victim/survivor is referred to as the "reporting party."
-A student who is the alleged perpetrator of the sexual or gender-based harassment, misconduct, or violence is referred to as the "responding party."
+Under the new federal Title IX regulations, a reporting party is also referred to as "complainant."
+A student who is the alleged perpetrator of the sexual or gender-based harassment, misconduct, or violence is referred to as the "responding party" or "respondent."